MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 12. To re-apply the sensitivity label to the document, select **Highly Confidential** > **Project - Falcon** in the drop-down menu.
 Note how the watermark reappears in the document.

-13. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
-This number is the same format as a U.S. Social Security Number. <br/>

-	**Note**: You're using **Word for the Web**, which does not display the custom watermark specificed in the **Project - Falcon** policy by default.
-To view the custom watermark, select the **View** tab and then in the Word ribbon, select **Reading View**.
-Note how the watermark appears diagonally across the middle of the document.
-This is how the watermark will appear to someone reading the document.
-Alternatively, in the real world, you could use the Word Desktop App which would display the watermark in this format by default. <br/>

-	To exit Reading View, select **Edit Document** on the menu bar at the top of the page.
-In the drop-down menu that appears, select **Edit**.

-14. You will now save the document so that you can email it to Joni Sherman and yourself.
+13. You will now save the document so that you can share it in the next task.
 A document name field that contains a drop-down arrow appears at the top-left corner of the page, to the right of the Word icon (Word may display **Document** or **Document1** as the temporary file name).
 Select the drop-down arrow.
 In the drop-down menu that appears, confirm the file **Location** says **Holly Dickson > Documents**. <br/>

 	In the **File Name** field, rename the file to **ProtectedDocument1** and then select outside of this file name menu (select inside the document).
 Note the new name assigned to the file appears in the title bar.

-15. At the top-right side of the page, below Holly Dickson's name and initials, select the **Share** button.
-In the drop-down menu that appears, select **Share**.

-16. In the **Share "ProtectedDocument1"** window that appears, select the **Gear icon** (Link settings) next to the **Copy link** button.

-17. On the **Link settings** window that appears, select **People you choose**. <br/>

-	Under **More settings**, the current option is **Can edit**.
-You plan to share this document with Joni Sherman, but you only want Joni to be able to view the document.
-To make this permissions change, select **Can edit**.
-In the menu that appears, you can see that **Can edit** has a check mark next to it, which indicates this is the current setting.
-To limit Joni to read-only permission, select **Can view** and then select **Apply**.

-18. Back on the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** Field.
-A list of users whose name starts with **joni** should appear.
-Select **Joni Sherman**.

-19. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
-Doing so should display **Can view**, which is the current setting that you assigned to her for this document.
-The "eye" icon is the designation for "Can view".
-Select the **Copy link** button.

-20. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.

-21. Leave the **ProtectedDocument1** tab open displaying the document.
-You may need to reference this document in the next exercise if you need to recopy its link.
+14. Leave the **ProtectedDocument1** tab open displaying the document.
+You will return to this document in the next task to share the document with Joni Sherman.

-You have just successfully created a Word document that is read-only protected using Microsoft Entra ID Protection.
-The document is accessible only by its creator, Holly Dickson, and by Joni Sherman (with Read-only permission), to whom the document was shared.
+You have just successfully created a Word document containing the Highly Confidential label policy titled Project - Falcon.

-### Task 4 – Verify the pre-existing sensitivity label policy
+### Task 4 – Protect a document using Microsoft Entra ID Protection

 In the prior task, you created a Word document and protected it with the **Project - Falcon** sensitivity label.
-This label inserted a watermark in the document, and you restricted permissions on the document to Joni Sherman.
+This label inserted a watermark in the document.
+In this task, you will share the document you created with Joni Sherman, and you will restrict Joni to "View only" permission.
+This will allow you to see how Microsoft Entra ID Protection protects the document based on the parameters that you configure.

 To verify whether the protection that you assigned to the document works, you will first email the document to two persons - to Joni Sherman and to your own personal email address.
-Note that you will send a second email to Joni that includes a link to the document that allows Joni to edit it.
-The purpose of the two emails, one with document link that provides read-only access and another with a document link that provides the ability to edit the document, is to allow you to see how the functionality differs depending on the permissions assigned to the link.
-You will then test what functionality is possible for Joni Sherman and yourself.
+You will then verify that Joni can only view the document and not edit it, and you will verify that can't access the document since it was not shared with you.
+Finally, you will change permission on the document so that Joni can edit it, and you will email this updated document to her for testing.
+The purpose of the two emails to Joni, one with a document link that provides read-only access and another with a document link that provides the ability to edit the document, is to see how Microsoft Entra ID Protection can provide various levels of document protection.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson** from the prior task with the **Word** tab open.

 2. In your Edge browser, select the **Apps | Microsoft 365** tab.